Nixtla/popol-vuh/README.md

 Thesis: a great culture is a culture that is constantly being improved and is in constand flux.

-Corollary: the activity of this repos reflects the engagement of the community and the health of the company.
+Corollary: the activity of these repos reflects the engagement of the community and the health of the company.